arogozhnikov/demuxalot/README.md

 ## Why is it worth refining genotypes?

-GSA provides you up to 650k positions in the genome.
+GSA provides you up to 650k (as of 2020) positions in the genome.
 Around 20-30% of them would be specific for a genotype.

 - Each genotype has around 10 times more SNV (single nucleotide variations)
-- However most of them will not contribute to demultiplexing
+- However most of SNVs can't contribute to demultiplexing
   - because scRnaSeq consists of reads that are <700 basepairs apart from poly-A tail
   - this also implies that we only need to learn genotypic information about these positions